Dysregulated Nervous System: Symptoms, Causes, and Effective Treatments

 Deep Breathing

-Close your eyes and choose a comfortable sitting posture, or lie down to perform deep breathing.
-With your hand on your stomach, inhale deeply and slowly through your nose.
-Feel your stomach grow when you take a breath.
-Breathe out slowly through your lips.
-Continue doing this for a few minutes.
+Close your eyes and choose a comfortable sitting position.
+You can also lie down and take deep breaths.
+Put your palm on your tummy and take a slow, deep breath through your nose.
+Take a breath and feel your stomach grow.
+Slowly exhale through your lips.
+Do this for a few more minutes.

 RELATED: Decoding Anxiety Neurodivergence